-ID Description Length (in mm) ID Description Length (in mm) A Field length 9000 Е Penalty area length 600 В Field width 6000 F Penalty area width 2200 С Line width 50 G Penalty mark distance 1800 D Penalty mark size 100 Н Center circle diameter 1500 Ι Border strip width 700
+ID Description Length (in mm) ID Description Length (in mm) A Field length 9000 Е Penalty area length 600 В Field width 6000 F Penalty area width 2200 C Line width 50 G Penalty mark distance 1300 D Penalty mark size 100 Н Center circle diameter 1500 Ι Border strip width 700

-Figure 1: Schematic diagram of the soccer field (not to scale). and corresponding dimensions in mm.
+Figure 1: Schematic diagram of the soccer field (not to scale) and corresponding dimensions in mm.
+Note that measurements on this diagram are made to the center of lines.

-Figure 2: Dimensions of the goal (in mm), viewed from above and its placement on the field.
+Figure 2: Dimensions of the goal (in mm), viewed from above, and its placement on the field.